tomcoolnl2/sudoku/readme.md

 [x] Use Region for Block
 [x] Set different color for user input
 [ ] Analize performance of reset functionality
-[ ] Add Unit tests for the Redux Reducer
-[ ] Add snapshot/DOM tests for any react component
+[ ] Add Unit tests for the Redux Reducer: https://betterprogramming.pub/unit-testing-react-redux-hooks-ce7d69e1e834 [ ] Add snapshot/DOM tests for any react component
 [ ] Add Dark/Light mode theme: https://www.smashingmagazine.com/2020/04/dark-mode-react-apps-styled-components/
 [ ] 9 as a cont/variable and use it as it's calculations